Ironton Shake Shoppe sued by Gallipolis location - The Tribune

 The ice cream place has been a fixture in Ironton for some 65 years and has been owned by a number of business people.

-It was mostly recently purchased by Robby Brown and Maddie Cogan in 2019.
+It was most recently purchased by Robby Brown and Maddie Cogan in 2019.

 They are now being sued for trademark infringement by the owners of the Gallipolis Shake Shoppe, which has been owned by three generations of the Snedaker family since the 1950s.